keys-pub/website/README.md

 > keys pull gabriel@github
 kex1mnseg28xu6g3j4wur7hqwk8ag3fu3pmr2t5lync26xmgff0dtryqupf80c

-> echo "hi 🤓" | keys encrypt -armor -recipient gabriel@github
+> echo "hi 🤓" | keys encrypt -stdin -stdout -armor -recipient gabriel@github
 BEGIN SALTPACK ENCRYPTED MESSAGE. kcJn5brvybfNjz6 D5ll2Nk0Z2co0as ...
 ```

-(The above example pulls the public key for the Github user gabriel, verifies it and creates an encrypted message.)
+(The above example pulls the public key for the Github user gabriel, verifies it and creates an encrypted message from stdin to stdout.)

 The default key is a [Curve25519 key (EdX25519)](/docs/specs/keys.md) capable of signing and encryption.
 Using this key, you can create a [sigchain](/docs/specs/sigchain.md) (an ordered sequence of signed statements).